LINCOLN COUNTY RURAL WATER SYSTEM, INC.

 B. Bulk Users—Service to municipalities or other water systems is subject to any agreement entered into by the System and such municipality or water system.

-A. Items included with the cost for a new service can be found in Section 6.
+A. The cost for the new service can be found in Section 6.

 B. At the time a water user makes application for service, the water user shall pay to the System a membership fee in the amount established by the Board of Directors.